 rTMS has not been approved as a treatment for any anxiety disorder, probably because of the paucity of large-scale studies.
-There is limited evidence for efficacy in treating OCD, although larger treatment effects have been reported by altering the stimulation site.^{115,116} rTMS has been reported to improve anxiety symptoms in PTSD and panic disorder, although the approach has not been incorporated into clinical practice.117 patients with generalized anxiety disorder (GAD) using a symptom-provocation task during functional magnetic resonance imaging (fMRI) to guide individual selection of the rTMS site.118 No studies have investigated the role of rTMS in social anxiety disorder.
+There is limited evidence for efficacy in treating OCD, although larger treatment effects have been reported by altering the stimulation site. rTMS has been reported to improve anxiety symptoms in PTSD and panic disorder, although the approach has not been incorporated into clinical practice.